-In this guide, we’ll discuss why CPU Over Temperature occurs and what measures you could take to overcome this error.
+But, keep reading because we’ll discuss why CPU Over Temperature Error occurs, its fixes in detail, and what measures you could take to overcome this error.

 What is CPU Over Temperature Error and Why It Occurs?

 This type of error usually occurs when your CPU generates a lot of heat and your CPU cooler is unable to dissipate that heat.
 So, there could be multiple reasons behind your CPU overheating and triggering CPU Over Temperature error.

 - Heatsink not sitting properly over the CPU

 - Low quality CPU cooler

 - Using computer in a very hot enviornment